-Legend 1.
-Waiting Time To- How long has each customer had to wait, on average, to get a response from you today? day 2.
-Mood How many escalated tickets do you have open right now?
+1. Waiting Time Today How long has each customer had to wait, on average, to get a response from you today?
+2. Mood How many escalated tickets do you have open right now?
 (Mr. Bubbles gets grumpy if you have too many) 3.
-Channel Distribu- Where are all your tickets coming from?
-(Shows tickets created in the last seven days, also sorted by tion inbound vs. outbound.)
+Channel Distribution Where are all your tickets coming from?
+(Shows tickets created in the last seven days, also sorted by inbound vs. outbound .)
 4. Assigned Out of all open tickets (company-wide), how many are currently assigned to you?
-5. Your Tickets in What percentage of your tickets have you responded to or updated in the last 24 hours?
-Process 6.
-Reopening Rate How many of your closed tickets have been re-opened in the last seven days?
+5. My Tickets in Process What percentage of your tickets have you responded to or updated in the last 24 hours?
+6. Reopening Rate How many of your closed tickets have been re-opened in the last seven days?
 7. Activity Stream What's everyone else on your team up to?